OnurFurkanUnal/firma-demo/READFIRST.md

 1.First Create firmademo and firmademotest databases 2.Go to firma-demo folder run npm install
 3.Go to firma-demo/src/client run npm install
-6.You can use sequelize.sync() if you dont want to add foreing keys manually 7.if execute manually foreing keys.That in /sql/create_foreing_key.sql 8.run sequelize db:migrate
+6.You can use sequelize.sync() if you dont want to add foreing keys manually but you can prefer continue without foreing keys because api is restricting users.
+7.if execute manually foreing keys.That in /sql/create_foreing_key.sql
+8.run sequelize db:migrate
 9.We are using cookie and these cookies not under https.
 We have used cookies on http localhost.
 So if you using windows or other OS